+Like all Mercedes-Benz models, the SL500 has a markedly heavy feel, but it's less bothersome in this car than in some others.
 The SL500 has many enticing features, such as super-supportive seats.
-The powertrain produces quick and energetic responses but has a slight hesitation when starting off and downshifting.
-Like all Mercedes-Benz models, the SL500 has a heavy feel, but it's far less bothersome in this car.
+The powertrain produces quick and energetic responses after slight hesitation when starting off and downshifting.

-The SL500 is highly stable on the road and clings securely to the pavement.
-It has excellent steering wheel feel and appropriate effort.
-All told, it's more boulevard cruiser than hard-core sports car, and it delivers outstanding ride comfort.
+Highly stable on the road, the SL500 clings securely to the pavement.
+Though heavy-feeling overall, it delivers excellent steering response with appropriate effort.
+All told, the SL500 is more boulevard cruiser than hard-core sports car, and it delivers outstanding ride comfort under most conditions.

 Mercedes-Benz claims the SL55 AMG can accelerate from zero to 60 mph in 4.5 seconds, versus a more leisurely 6.1 seconds for the SL500.

 Introduced as a 2004 model, the SL600 holds a twin-turbo 5.5-liter V-12 that produces 493 hp at 5,000 rpm and 590 pounds-feet of torque as early as 1,800 rpm.
 Its five-speed-automatic transmission incorporates Touch Shift operation for manually selected gear changes.
-Though engine horsepower is the same in both the SL600 and SL55 AMG, the automaker says the SL600 differs in "character"; its power delivery is more refined and exhibits greater torque output.
+Though engine horsepower is identical in both the SL600 and SL55 AMG, the automaker says the SL600 differs in character; its power delivery is more refined and exhibits greater torque output.

 Mercedes-Benz managed to combine ferocity and luxury in the SL600, which flaunts a noticeable exhaust note and posh occupant fittings.
 Tromp the gas pedal while standing still and the SL600 lunges forward with a triumphant burst of power.
 Response is no less dramatic when pushing the throttle at higher speeds.
-SL600 drivers will likely feel confident when the need to pass or merge arises.
+SL600 drivers will likely feel supremely confident when passing and merging.

 Few cars are more lavishly upholstered than the SL600, which features masterfully stitched leather that cradles its occupants.
 The seats are snugly bolstered.
 Rich-looking wood on the console and doors rounds out the interior.

-If an SL55 AMG simply won't suffice, Mercedes-Benz has a super-potent SL65 AMG ready for the 2005 model year.
+If an SL55 AMG simply won't suffice, Mercedes-Benz also offers a super-potent SL65 AMG version.
 Rather than a measly 493 hp, the SL65 AMG is equipped with a twin-turbo 6.0-liter V-12 that cranks out a whopping 604 hp and 738 pounds-feet of torque.
 That's sufficient to deliver a 0-to-60-mph acceleration time of 4.2 seconds.